jeremybarbet/react-native-modalize/README.md

 [![npm version](https://badge.fury.io/js/react-native-modalize.svg)](https://badge.fury.io/js/react-native-modalize)

-A highly customizable modal that loves scrolling content.
+A highly customizable modal/bottom sheet that loves scrolling content.

 This component has been built with `react-native-gesture-handler` to address the common issue of **scrolling**, **swiping** and handling the **keyboard** behaviors, you can face with react-native's modal.